RozeGames/Wordle_Example/README.md

-# Demo version of the wordle web application
+# Demo version of the wordle web application!